crepeos/crepeos/README.md

 # CrepeOS

 ## About
 CrepeOS is an Operating System based on MikeOS.
 It is an OS designed to be different, while remaining fast and light.
-CrepeOS comes with some default apps.
+CrepeOS comes with some default apps, a BASIC Interpreter and a BASIC Library.
-It comes with a BASIC Interpreter and a BASIC Library.
-It also comes with games.
+There are games built in such as Cosmic Flight,
-The games are Cosmic Flight, 2048 and Snake in the future.
-It has a nano-like editor called Yotta and runs really nicely, and it is better than the default one.
+2048, and Hangman.
+It has a built-in file explorer and text editor.

 ## How to get CrepeOS